Act Two Theatre

 About Act Two Theatre:

-Act Two Theatre performs to one of the largest average audiences as compared to other local St. Louis area theatre companies.
-Except for the Muny, Fox and Stages no other professional, regional or community theatre company boasts a larger following.
+Act Two Theatre performs to one of the largest season ticket subscriber audiences in the entire St. Louis area.
 Act Two’s loyal, large and enthusiastic season ticket subscriber base allows many to share in the joy and magic of live theatre that our talented actors, directors, tech crew and volunteers create.

 Theatre Location